Chayounder/gitlearn/readme.txt

 I am a readme file.
 Please look me.
-Git is a version control system.
+Git is a distributed version control system.
+Git is a free software.
+I love git.